thelk22/personal-website/README.md

 ## 🙏 Recognition

 The website was designed by [Soumyajit Behera](https://github.com/soumyajit4419) and the repository forked from [soumyajit4419/Portfolio](https://github.com/soumyajit4419/Portfolio), then customised and deployed by me.
-Thanks [Soumyajit](https://github.com/soumyajit4419)!
+Thank you [Soumyajit](https://github.com/soumyajit4419)!

 ---